 This recipe is dairy free, refined sugar-free and additive-free.
 I love pistachio ice cream but have had trouble thinking of a way to make it green without using artificial food coloring.
 I recently learned that avocados may be used as a substitute for eggs.
 Do you see where this is going?
 A raw avocado ice cream recipe made with almond milk, but instead of using vanilla extract, as some may have thought, I used almond extract.
 Just delicious!
 It also contains agave syrup.
 Check out my recipe below.

-Look for this and many more recipes in my upcoming cookbook, Carla’s Best 125 Gluten Free Recipes.
+Look for this and many more recipes in my upcoming cookbook, Carla’s Best 125 Gluten Free Recipes, coming 2016.

 Raw Almond Pistachio Avocado Ice Cream